tischda/almira-rpm/README.txt

     %defattr(644,root,root,755)
     %attr(755,quickbuild,quickbuild) "/home/quickbuild/quickbuild"
     %dir %attr(755,quickbuild,quickbuild) "/var/run/quickbuild"
-                ^--- if not specified, it will be 644 and overrides the default
+               ^--- if not specified, it will be 644 and override the default

 Another perhaps related problem is that intermediate directories in the path are not created with default username:

     <mapping>
         <directory>${destBase}/bin</directory>
     </mapping>                 ^----- if you don't specify, 'bin' belongs to root
     <mapping>
         <directory>${destBase}/bin/jsw</directory>
                                    ^----- should belong to default username

 Finally, because of the previous issue, when you do excludes, all files are listed but not the containing directory, which now also gets owned by root.